codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

   content element counts as active (see [Content Element Lifecycle](#content-element-lifecycle)) and autoplayed videos play.

+* `pinned`: While the content element stays pinned in the viewport, i.e. from the moment it reaches the position it is pinned at until it starts moving with the page again.
+Progress stays 1 for content elements that are not pinned at all (see below).

 Progress is passed to the `onProgress` callback as a number between 0 and 1 instead of being returned by the hook.
 This prevents rerendering the content element on every scroll frame.
 Use it to drive imperative